nerdstaunch/easy_packetloss_tracker/README.md

-# Easy Packet Loss Tracket
+# Easy Packet Loss Tracker

 ## Overview
 This PowerShell script helps you monitor packet loss on your network by continuously pinging a specified target (website or IP address) and providing real-time updates on successful responses and timeouts.